RULE 60. RELIEF FROM A JUDGMENT OR ORDER

 obtaining leave from an appellate court to make a motion for relief derived from

-"notice that" the judgment or order was entered except for default judgments the time starts
+year after "notice that" the judgment or order was entered except for default judgments the

 Subdivision (b) was amended, effective March 1, 1990.
 The amendment is technical in nature and no substantive change is intended.